qentin1741/ARK-Linux-Server-Script/README.md

 - Depdenceny checker enabled.
 - Script Updater
 -
-# Upcoming Features
+# Upcoming Features (1.0.9)

-- Server Updater (automatic checker)
+- Reformatting & Color Scheme
+The script is no long as spammy as it was before.
+Formatting is much cleaner and scripts are a bit smaller.
+- Restart Script (No need to do a stop then start)

 # Description
 The goal of this script is to make it easy as possible for someone to manage their own 'ARK:Survival Evolved' server over a linux server.
 This script is still very new but also already has many built in features.